 Understanding the pattern of life evidence of a driver can be illuminating in distracted driving cases.
 Through analysis of the driver’s iPhone, information such as locations visited, frequently used apps, and other digital activities can be recovered.
 It can show specific patterns and behaviors present during distraction and can provide an accurate timeline of activities.
 Pattern of life evidence can also indicate how often the driver engages in certain activities such as texting, or if the iPhone was used for navigation or entertainment purposes.

-Specific examples of pattern of life evidence include timelines for the iPhone’s power on and off events, its battery usage, phone screen locks and unlocks, and phone spatial orientation from horizonal to vertical.
+Specific examples of pattern of life evidence include timelines for the iPhone’s power on and off events, its battery usage, phone screen locks and unlocks, and phone spatial orientation from horizontal to vertical.
 Pattern of life inferences can be drawn from phone connections to the driver’s vehicles, watches, and fitness trackers using Bluetooth and Wi-Fi networks.
-Additionally, the phone’s data consumption from Wi-Fi and over-the-air sources like 4G LTE and 5G cell towers can contribute to meaningful pattern of life observations.
+Additionally, the phone’s data consumption from Wi-Fi and over-the-air sources, like 4G LTE and 5G cell towers, can contribute to meaningful pattern of life observations.

-What pattern of life distraction evidence can be recovered from the driver’s iPhone?
+What types of pattern of life distraction evidence can be recovered from the driver’s iPhone?

 An examiner has many tools to recover pattern of life evidence to show whether or not a driver was distracted by their mobile device, including: